utsavkarkee/photosync/docs/docs/administration/reverse-proxy.md

         writeTimeout: 600s
 ```

-The second part is in the `docker-compose.yml` file where immich is in.
+The second part is in the `docker-compose.yml` file where  Photosync  is in.
 Add the Traefik specific labels like in the example.

 `docker-compose.yml`